-Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.07 three members, and all members of the committee must satisfy the "independence" requirements set forth in Section 303A.02 of the NYSE Listed Company Manual (described above).
-The audit committee must also have a written charter that addresses In accordance with NYSE rules, Credicorp has formed an Audit Committee responsible for advising the board regarding the selection of independent auditors and evaluating Credicorp's internal controls.
-Credicorp's Audit Committee has three members and the members comply with the NYSE's standards of independence for domestic issuers.
-Credicorp's board of directors has adopted an audit committee charter.
-There is no similar requirement under Bermuda law.
-303A.08 Shareholders must be given the opportunity to vote on equity- compensation plans and material revisions thereto, with limited exemptions set forth in the NYSE rules.
+Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.07 Listed companies must have an audit committee with at least three members, and all members of the committee must satisfy the "independence" requirements set forth in Section 303A.02 of the NYSE Listed Company Manual (described above).
+The audit committee must also have a written charter that addresses specific minimum requirements, and listed companies must have an internal audit function. responsible for advising the board regarding the selection of independent auditors and evaluating Credicorp's internal controls.
+Credicorp's Audit Committee has three members and the members comply with the NVSE's 303A.08 Shareholders must be given the opportunity to vote on equity-compensation plans and material revisions thereto, with limited exemptions set forth in the NYSE rules.
 Under Bermuda law, Credicorp is not required to obtain shareholder consent prior to adopting share compensation plans.
 303A.09 Listed companies must adopt and disclose corporate governance guidelines addressing specific minimum requirements.
 Credicorp has adopted a set of corporate governance guidelines.
-303A.10 conduct and ethics for directors, officers and employees, and Credicorp has adopted and published a Code of Ethics for directors, officers and employees and has adopted a Code of Ethics for professionals with financial responsibility.
+303A.10 business conduct and ethics for directors, officers and Credicorp has adopted and published a Code of Ethics for directors, officers and employees and has adopted a Code of Ethics for professionals with financial responsibility.
 Both Codes are published on Credicorp's website (www.credicorpnet.com) 265